JackyChiu/bounded/README.md

   // This goroutines
   for message := range stream {
     pool.Go(func() error {
-      // process message to sent to results channel
+      // process message to send to results channel
     })
   }
   pool.Wait()